 • <method> is one of the time setup options: manual or ntp.

 Mode Description manual The date and time settings are customized. ntp The date and time settings synchronize with a specified NTP server.

 Setting NTP Parameters

-A time configuration command that is used to set the NTP parameters begins with time ntp.
+A time configuration command for NTP-related parameters begins with time ntp.